Last Updated on January 30, 2026 by George Pavlopoulos

 Technically, no. The -let’s call them- real Vaporettos serve lines 1 and 2.
 Vaporettos like 4.1 or 5.1 are called Motoscafi because they travel around the city and, thus, outside the sheltered waters of the canals.
 Finally, you have the Motonave, the single or double-decked small ferries that travel to Burano (line 12).

 There’s no need to worry, though.
-All of them are called Vaporetto (plural: Vaporetti), and your single ticket or pass covers you for traveling.
+All of them are called Vaporetti (plural: Vaporetti), and your single ticket or pass covers travel on any of them.

 Do I need to pay extra for luggage in a Vaporetto?

 Your ticket (or pass) lets you bring a backpack and a small suitcase.
 The latter cannot exceed 150 cm (60 inches) of combined height, width, and length.
-If you want to bring more or bulkier luggage, you must pay an extra fee.
+If you wish to bring more or bulkier luggage, an additional fee will be charged.
 The cost is currently 3 euros.

-Children younger than 6 travel for free in the Venetian Vaporettos.
-On the other hand, the regular fee applies to children older than 6.
+Children younger than 6 travel for free on the Venetian Vaporettos.
+On the other hand, the regular fee applies to children aged 6 and older.

 Are there pickpockets in the Vaporettos?

 Yes, pickpocketing exists everywhere in the world, and Venice and its waterbuses are no exception.
 Especially in crowded routes like the Grand Canal or Burano, it’s actually not uncommon.
-However, using common sense is all you need to do.
+However, using common sense is all you need.
 Keep your belongings close to you, and don’t put money, smartphones, or passports in your back pockets.

 What are the most important stops for Vaporettos in Venice?

 Well, to most travelers, the most obvious reply is San Marco.
-However, there are three stops you need to remember because chances are you’ll need them at least once.
+However, there are three stops you should remember, since you’ll likely need them at least once.

 Piazzale Roma.
-That’s where the bus stop to and from the airport is.
+That’s where the bus stop is for the Venice airport route.
 If you plan to use the bus to reach (or depart) from Venice, you’ll have to use the Piazzale Roma Vaporetto stop.

 Ferrovia.
-That’s the train station of Venice.
+That’s the train station in Venice.
 Therefore, if you arrive in Venice by train, you must embark on the Vaporetto at Ferrovia.

 Fondamente Nova.
-Finally, the stop of Fondamente Nova is a hub with different platforms.
+Finally, the Fondamente Nova stop is a hub with multiple platforms.
 If you plan to visit Murano and Burano, the Vaporettos depart from here.

 Do the itineraries get canceled sometimes?

 Unless there’s a strike, the Vaporetti operate normally.
-The only chance to have a schedule interrupted is when there’s high tide.
-The so-called acqua alta is a periodic phenomenon connected with the astronomical tides and causes floods in Venice.
+The only time a schedule can be interrupted is during high tide.
+The so-called acqua alta is a periodic phenomenon linked to astronomical tides that causes flooding in Venice.

 Will I get seasick in a Vaporetto?